salt-formulas/salt-formulas/doc/source/develop/overview-reclass.rst

     :backlinks: none
     :local:

-Every solution can be described by using several layers of objects, where the objects of higher layer are combinations of the objects from lower layers.
-For example, we may install ‘apache server’ and call it ‘apache service’, but an object that contains multiple services like ‘apache service’, ‘mysql service’, and some python scripts (for example keystone), we will call that “keystone system” and have it on a higher (System) layer.
-Then we can use a set of systems to create complete deployment, “openstack cluster”, “kubernetes cluster” or any other PaaS, IaaS or SaaS solution.
+Every IT solution can be described by using several layers of objects, where the objects of higher layer are combinations of the objects from lower layers.
+For example, we may install ‘apache server’ and call it ‘apache service’, but there are objects that contain multiple services like ‘apache service’, ‘mysql service’, and some python scripts (for example keystone), we will call these “keystone system” or “freeipa system” and separate them on a higher (System) layer.
+The systems represent units of business logic and form working components.
+We can map systems to individual deployments, where “openstack cluster” consists of “nova system”, “neutron system” and others OpenStack systems and “kubernetes cluster”  consists of “etcd system” , “calico system” and few others.
+We can define and map PaaS, IaaS or SaaS solutions of any size and complexity.

 .. figure :: /_images/formula_system_cluster_simple.png
    :width: 90%